Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 They see other psychotic disorders.

-And so it's this evolution where we keep on creating these cascading effects of these medications.
+It's this evolution where we keep on creating these cascading effects of these medications.

-How is that manifesting in your work and this roundtable you recently hosted with a HHS official?
+There's a whole new Maha approach at HHS, how is that manifesting in your work and this roundtable you recently hosted with a HHS official?

-The convening that we held the past couple of days, the roundtable, veteran harm reduction roundtable exploring the relationship between medications and veteran suicides was basically a follow-up from the 2010 House Veterans Affairs Committee hearings where they discussed this issue.
+The convening that we held the past couple of days, the roundtable, Veteran Harm Reduction Roundtable exploring the relationship between medications and veteran suicides was basically a follow-up from the 2010 House Veterans Affairs Committee hearings where they discussed this issue, they focused on this issue, but unfortunately the APAs, the psychiatric and psychological associations came forward and testified and said everything's fine, nothing to see here.

-Don't take any hasty action legislatively that might stop the prescribing these medications that are life-saving, was the arguments.
+Don't take any hasty action legislatively that might stop the prescribing these medications that are life-saving was the arguments.

 And so I think where we're at today is that there is a huge point of hope because we have leaders in government that care about this problem.